Trac3yTran/crafty_market/README.md

  #

-Crafty Market allow user profile to be set between buyer and seller.
+Crafty Market allows user profile to be set between buyer and seller.
 This will give each user the ability to create a listing and view listing.
 User stories will be broken down by the into different functionality between buyers and sellers.

 **User Access Management**: